Averna/proligent-xml-generator-python/docs/developer/change-validation.md

 ## Publish And Consume The Released Package From Pypi

 Use the github `Publish` workflow to deploy to Pypi package manager.

+> [!IMPORTANT]
+> Merge first into main, and then publish to Pypi. \
+> Publishing should NEVER be done from a dev or PR branch.

 Once the release is live, downstream projects can simply rely on the official
 package: